haotian-syr/HON-tools/README.md

 # HON-tools
-Collection tools for exploring higher-order networks.
+Collection of tools for exploring higher-order networks.
 Follows are their original links, we make copies in case some of them might be broken in the future.
 # List of Motif Tools
 MFinder --https://www.weizmann.ac.il/mcb/UriAlon/download/ParTI
 <br/>